Positive-Future/positive-future.github.io/content/en/news/the-meaning-of-cities-a-poetic-foresight-approach.md

 en: []
 fr: []
 order: 9
-title: The meaning of cities - a poetic foresight approach
+title: Watch again the webinar "The meaning of cities - a poetic foresight approach"
-subtitle: Webinar on May 17th
+subtitle: By Georges Amar
 categories:
 - event
 featured: false